-Please see the original page for the show's canon character
+Please see the original page for the show's canon character portrayals.

-Return to the main index here
+Return to the main index here.

 - A group of seven pegasi ponies (five, initially) who become Equestria's main aerial defense force when the Wonderbolts are incapacitated.
 Driven by purpose and bound by friendship, they will do everything in their might to protect their homeland.

 Tropes shared by all members

-A blue pegasus pony, representing the Element of Loyalty and second-in-command of the Mirage squadron.
+- A blue pegasus pony, representing the Element of Loyalty and second-in-command of the Mirage squadron.
 Regarded as the fastest pegasus in Equestria.
 She's headstrong and determined to fight against even the most difficult of odds.
 Rainbow hopes to become a member of the Wonderbolts in the future.In Wings of Unity, she takes flight once again, this time as the squadron leader and renowned as a truly exceptional flier as well as a honorary member of the Wonderbolts.

-- Badass In Charge: She leads the squadron since chapter 18 of The Equestrian War.
+- Badass in Charge: She leads the squadron since chapter 18 of The Equestrian War.